What is a brass core chip?

 This report will present the results of the investigation into an allegation made by Dean Porter against Walt Gonski.

-In a complaint filed with the CC&GTCC by Dean Porter, he alleges that Walt Gonski sold to him non-genuine brass core chips without disclosing all information known about their true nature and/or origin at the time of sale.
+In a complaint filed with the CCA by Dean Porter, he alleges that Walt Gonski sold to him non-genuine brass core chips without disclosing all information known about their true nature and/or origin at the time of sale.
 Specifically, Porter states that Gonski sold him (See Exhibit A):

 • $1 white Ranch House